madzadev/image-slider/README.md

 The default values of available props are displayed.

-You can further customize the player by editing the colors variable below.

 ```javascript
 <Slider showArrowControls={true} showDotControls={true} />
 ```

 ## Styling

-The default values of available props are displayed.
+If set, background color is displayed to fill the background if images are smaller than the slider wrapper.

 ```javascript
 <Slider bgColor="none" />
 ```

-If set, background color is displayed to fill the background if images are smaller than the slider wrapper.

 ## Final notes